tirsen/jutopia/content/2011/08-26-shingles.md

 The highest scored cuisine is our best guess but the bigger difference it is to the second score the higher confidence we have.

+The neat thing with this technique is not only that it grows linearly with the size of the learning set and with the size of the inputs.
+It's also really easy to parallelize.
+This is why it's so popular when you're working at "web scale".

-Should we use this in our guides?
+So, should we use this in our guides?
 I'm not entirely convinced, for high confidence guesses we are usually correct but a human is also very good at guessing the cuisine.
-That said, it's a nice little example of the type of processing we do in our pipeline.
+That said, it provided a nice little example of the type of processing we do in our pipeline.

 [1]: http://www.triposo.com
 [2]: http://docs.python.org/dev/library/collections.html#collections.Counter